Guide5 min read

 Not all peptide therapy providers price their services transparently, and there are several common fees that can inflate your total cost beyond the quoted price.

 Membership or enrollment fees are one of the most common surprises.
-Some clinics and platforms charge a one-time enrollment fee of $100 to $500 before you even begin treatment.
-Others require a monthly membership of $50 to $150 that is separate from the cost of the peptides themselves.
+Some clinics and platforms charge a one-time enrollment fee before you even begin treatment.
+Others require a monthly membership fee that is separate from the cost of the peptides themselves.
 These fees may be described as covering "platform access," "health portal," or "concierge services," but they are ultimately an additional cost layered on top of your treatment.

-Shipping fees can add $15 to $50 per month, especially for cold-chain shipments.
+Shipping fees can add a meaningful monthly charge, especially for cold-chain shipments.
 Some providers include shipping in their pricing.
 Others do not, and the cost adds up over months of treatment.

 Lab work requirements are another area to scrutinize.
-Some providers require extensive baseline bloodwork and periodic retesting, which may be billed separately at $200 to $500 per panel.
+Some providers require extensive baseline bloodwork and periodic retesting, billed separately at cash-pay rates per panel.
 While lab work is medically appropriate in many cases, the scope and frequency should be proportional to your treatment.
 A basic peptide protocol does not always require the same lab panel as hormone replacement therapy.

 Consultation fees for follow-ups can also catch patients off guard.
-If your plan does not include follow-up visits, you may be billed $100 to $300 each time you need a dosage adjustment, refill authorization, or check-in with your provider.
+If your plan does not include follow-up visits, you may be billed each time you need a dosage adjustment, refill authorization, or check-in with your provider.

 How Pepvio Keeps Costs Transparent